COVID-19: remembering the nursing staff who have lost their lives

 Mary Agyeiwaa Agyapong, who was pregnant, worked as a nurse on a general ward at Luton and Dunstable University Hospital in Bedfordshire for five years.

 She died on 12 April after her baby was delivered by caesarean section.
-The baby, a girl, is doing well, the hospital said in a statement.
+The baby, a girl, was doing well, the hospital said in a statement.

 Bedfordshire Hospitals NHS Foundation Trust chief executive David Carter said: ‘Mary was a highly valued and loved member of our team, a fantastic nurse and a great example of what we stand for in this trust.’